anandka2000/week6/README.md

 Adding new comment from feature to create a pull

-Addin second comment for pull on feature
+Adding new comment for exercise 6